aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iimagewrapperfactory/create_image_wrapper/_index.md

 ## create_image_wrapper {#asposepydrawingimage}
-Initializes a new instance of the BitmapWrapper class from the specified existing image.
+Initializes a new instance of the ImageWrapper class from the specified existing image.

 ### Returns